LeGustaVinho/jungle-tower_defense/README.md

 - Systems communicate with each other via events, making extension easy.
 - Systems have interfaces so they can be mocked in unit tests.
 - The use of MonoBehaviour was reduced to a minimum to make the code less dependent on Unity.
+- Some unit uniting to test system stability

 ### Perfomance